ndrymes/graphQl-node/README.md

-# codelitt Test
+# Codelitt Test

 The task is to build a Graphql API to perfom a CRUD operation on users profile based on some requirements which are.

 1)A member has a name and a type the late one can be an employee or a contractor.
 2) A contractor should have the duration of a contract which should be  an integer.
 3) An employee, should have a  role, for instance: Software Engineer, Project Manager and so on.
 4) A member can be tagged, for instance: C#, Angular, General Frontend, Seasoned Leader and so on.
-(Tags will likely be used as filters later, so keep that in mind)
+(Tags will likely be used as filters later)

 # Get Started